keenanromain/AWS-CLF-C02-Study-Guide/README.md

 Amazon Kinesis makes it easy to collect, process, and analyze real-time, streaming data so you can get timely insights and react quickly to new information.
 Kinesis offers four services: Data Firehose, Data Analytics, Data Streams, Video Streams.

 AWS IAM Identity Center is an AWS service that makes it easy to centrally manage access to multiple AWS accounts and business applications and provide users with single sign-on access to all their assigned accounts and applications from one place.

+WS Backup is a centralized backup service that makes it easy and cost-effective for you to backup your application data across AWS services in the AWS Cloud.
+CloudEndure Disaster Recovery minimizes downtime and data loss by providing fast, reliable recovery into AWS of your physical, virtual, and cloud-based servers.